 There are some sea snakes, but this turned out to be the longest sea cucumber ever.

 This concludes the report of part 1 of my 2017 Mentawai trip.
-Stay tuned for part 2.
+This is the link to part 2.